 - The “Officer Diet” An adrenaline-lowering hormone-balancing diet designed to reverse sickness/disease & maintain perfect mental and physical health, and ideal weight.

 - How to break the pattern of chronic stress & finally relax deeply.

-- How to eliminate overwhelm, clear up a noisy chatterbox mind, and remain calm even in high-pressure work situations.
+- How to eliminate overwhelm, and remain calm & focused even in high-pressure work or home situations.

 - How to sleep perfectly without any pills.

 - And how to do all of this with simple changes to end “bad stress” for the first time.
-Also Avoid Stress-induced Heart Disease, Diabetes, Ulcers, Stroke, & Other illness & disease.
+Also Avoid Stress-induced Heart Disease, Diabetes, Ulcers, Stroke, & Other illness & diseases.